enricoros/fotowall/README.markdown

 * Image Cropping (by Arnaud Tanguy)
 * Shaped text (bezier curve)
 * Properties in the top bar
-* Window transparency
+* Window transparency (needs compositing)
+* OpenGL support (where available)
 * Fixed bugs

-* restore the common behavior for rotating (left click)
+* ___minor changes:
+* picture opacity (by Arnaud Tanguy)
 * add ok button for finalizing the text and just close the tab with X (req. by Rossana)
 * network image loading from http (req. by Rossana)
 * pictures on background: keep ratio in some way (req. by Rossana)
 * Video -> Webcam (req. by Rossana)
 * FotoWall -> Fotowall (req. by Rossana)
-* transparent background of the window (needs compositing)
-* OpenGL support (where available)
-* picture opacity (by Arnaud Tanguy)
+* restore the common behavior for rotating (left click)
-* fixes from Georges Dubus and Andreas Brech
+* fixes from Georges Dubus (intro overflow and translation) and Andreas Brech (bad accelereators, scale with all corners)
 * animations with 4.6: top bar, item show/hide, properties show/hide
 * builds with 4.4 (without many features), 4.5 (without animations), 4.6-unreleased (gfx errors on windows)
 * Polish translation? ask Marek Walczak, see 4ba1502
-* same folder when you open the picture (req. by Rossana)
+* fix: same folder when you open the picture (req. by Rossana)
-* when loading a .fotowall file from the command line some items are aligned to the left
+* fix: when loading a .fotowall file from the command line some items are aligned to the left
+* fix: resizing works only with the bottom right corner. fix the others.

 Version 0.7.1 (2009-07-23):